-The Portland Chapter
+The Portland Chapter of MOAA

-The Portland Chapter of MOAA meets most months for dinner and camaraderie and to enjoy entertainment and speakers on timely topics.
+meets most months for dinner or brunch and to enjoy entertainment and speakers on timely topics.
 Come join us in the camaraderie.
-The chapter recently has won 5-Star recognition from the national MOAA (the best award for active chapters), making this the tenth in a row.
+The chapter recently won another 5-Star recognition from the national MOAA (the best award for active chapters), making this the tenth in a row.

 Reasons to Join the Portland Chapter

 If you’re on active duty, a National Guard or Reserve officer, retired or served earlier, you should consider joining the Portland Chapter of MOAA.
-Dues are only $25 a year.
+Dues are only $30 a year.
 Here are a few reasons why you should join:

 • Strength is in numbers, and when we stand together we can get much more accomplished to benefit our brave service members and to take care of our members who have served.